tgokal/wai21-workshop1/HOL/labs/HOL 2 Provision Azure VM from Azure Cloud Shell.md

 Our goal is to provision a Linux virtual machine (VM) in Azure with PowerShell using Azure Cloud Shell.

-Think of a VM as a server - or computer - that exists just like your PC or laptop, but only now it's completely managed by Microsoft in an Azure Datacenter, located in an Azure Region.
+Think of a VM as a server - or computer - that exists just like your PC or laptop, but only now it's software version of a computer and completely managed by Microsoft in an Azure Datacenter, located in an Azure Region.
 Microsoft has 42 Azure Regions, more than any cloud provider, and we've even created an [underwater data center](https://news.microsoft.com/innovation-stories/project-natick-underwater-datacenter/)!

 ![Home Page of Azure Portal](images/HOL2/0_datacenters.jpg)

-Virtual machines are like any computer you would have worked with before, or like the one you're using now; they need software and hardware to work.
+The concept of a virtual machine is like any computer you would have worked with before, or like the one you're using now; they need software and hardware to work.
 In our case, we're provisioning a Linux virtual machine.

 Linux is a type of operating system (OS).
 You've heard of Windows and Mac - these are operating systems created by Microsoft and Apple respectively and are unique and main product differentiators.
 Other popular operating systems you would have heard of or used are Android and Linux.